bachya/Sifttter-Redux/README.md

 * Sifttter Redux makes no effort to see if entries already exist in Day One for a particular date.
 This means that if you're not careful, you might end up with duplicate entries.
 A future version will address this.
 * Multiline updates aren't caught by Sifttter Redux; it counts on content being on single lines.
+* If the contents of ~/.dropbox_uploader should ever be incorrect, Sifttter Redux fails without warning.
+Working on a fix, but it's slow-going.

 # Future Releases